 You should get a 1099-Div from your broker reporting dividends and realized capital gains on funds you own in taxable accounts.
 It has nothing to do with whether you reinvested them or not.
 Sales will be reported to you on 1099-B with short and long-term capital gains.
 On sales, any money gained or lost if purchased or reinvested less than year ago would be short-term, over a year is long-term.

-Users browsing this forum: Waterboy and 22 guests
+Users browsing this forum: FAST Enterprise [Crawler], seeshells and 26 guests